syncfusion-content/ej2-schedule-docs/ej2-javascript/schedule/how-to/salesforce-integration.md

 ## Creating data model for appointment

-To begin, navigate to the Object Manager in Salesforce and select Create followed by **Custom Object**.
+To begin, navigate to the Object Manager in Salesforce and select Create followed by `Custom Object`.

 ![Salesforce Object manager](../images/Salesforce-object-manager.png)

 In the custom object section, enter a meaningful label for your custom object.
-For this example, let's name it **SchedulerEvent**.
-Once done, click Save to create the custom object.
+For this example, let's name it `SchedulerEvent`.
+Once done, click **Save** to create the custom object.

 ![Salesforce New custom Object](../images/Salesforce-new-custom-object.png)

 ## Defining fields and relationships

-let's configure the fields and relationships for the **SchedulerEvent** object.
-To do so Click New button to create a new field.
+let's configure the fields and relationships for the `SchedulerEvent` object.
+To do so click **New** button to create a new field.

 ![Salesforce Field and Relationship](../images/Salesforce-field-relationship.png)

-1. Setting the Data Type for StartTime.
+1. Setting the Data Type for `StartTime`.
 Choose DateTime as the data type for the `StartTime` field.
 This field will store the starting time of each appointment.

 ![Salesforce Scheduler Events](../images/Salesforce-scheduler-events.png)

-2. Provide a clear label for the `StartTime` field and click Next button.
-Once you've reviewed the settings, click Save & New button to proceed.
+2. Provide a clear label for the `StartTime` field and click **Next** button.
+Once you've reviewed the settings, click **Save** & **New** button to proceed.

 ![Salesforce New custom field](../images/Salesforce-custom-field.png)

-3. Repeat the same steps as above to create the EndTime field, which will store the ending time of each appointment.
+3. Repeat the same steps as above to create the `EndTime` field, which will store the ending time of each appointment.
 Creating the `EndTime` Field.
-Once you've reviewed the settings, click Save & New button to proceed.
+Once you've reviewed the settings, click **Save** & **New** button to proceed.

 ![Salesforce setting allday field](../images/Salesforce-setting-allday-field.png)